rduplain/nixd/README.md

 which is why nixd exists.

+### Ordering Dependencies

+Simple projects have flat dependencies; iterate through a list and install what you find.
+However, many projects will have ordered dependencies, where one package installation must be preceded by other tasks.
+To support this, nixd looks for a file at `nixd/bin/Orderfile` which looks like this:

+    package1: thing1 thing2 package2 thing3
+    package2: thing1

+You can list a package as a dependency multiple times.
+Any names not listed in the Orderfile are run after those in the Orderfile.
+More generally, nixd:

+1. Reads the Orderfile and runs everything in the Orderfile's dependency tree.
+2. Runs every script in `nixd/bin`.
+Those already run will pass on *check*.

+Often you'll want to specify tiers of dependencies instead of explicit ordering, so nixd supports targets: *first*, *second*, *third*, *fourth*, and *fifth*.
+You would set these in your Orderfile:

+    first: thing1 thing2
+    second: package1 thing3
+    package2: thing1

+The Orderfile syntax is that of a Makefile, so you can use features of `make` including '#' for comments, but note that nixd reserves the *all* target as part of its operation.

+Therefore, nixd reserves these names in `nixd/bin`: *nixd*, *Orderfile*, and *Makefile*.
+Note that `nixd/bin/Makefile` is updated automatically whenever `nixd/bin/Orderfile` is.
+You can have `nixd/bin/all`, but you cannot specify an *all* target in the Orderfile.
+Further, the Orderfile may get confused if you give it any of the target names: first, second, third, fourth, fifth.
+Not broken, so much as confused; your 'second' target will get run second in line.

 ### Goals for Use

 1. Provide a simple framework to build and configure *across* dependencies.
 2. Prefix dependency installation to chroot-able project-specific directory.
 3. Support simple local mirroring to cache all dependencies.
+4. Provide a simple means to specify dependency order.
-4. Ease/encourage use of dependency forks, by mirroring the forked version.
+5. Ease/encourage use of dependency forks, by mirroring the forked version.
-5. Use stdio & the command-line to allow use of any style of executable.
+6. Use stdio & the command-line to allow use of any style of executable.
-6. Defer to rebuilding instead of uninstalling, given local mirroring.
+7. Defer to rebuilding instead of uninstalling, given local mirroring.
-7. Defer to OS for system-level dependencies.
+8. Defer to OS for system-level dependencies.
 Support checking installation.

 ### Mirroring / In-House Package Server